dailystory/docs/articles/quickstart/index.md

 {
-	title: 'DailyStory QuickStart: Your Guide to Getting Started with DailyStory',
+	title: 'DailyStory Quick Start: Your Guide to Getting Started with DailyStory',
 	description: 'The DailyStory quickstart is a guide designed for new customers or users to help them get started.'
 }
-#Your Guide to Getting Started with DailyStory
+# DailyStory Quick Start: Getting Started with DailyStory
 Welcome to DailyStory!
 We put this guide together to help you get started using DailyStory.

 It helps to follow along with a DailyStory account.
 If you don't have a DailyStory account, you can  <a target="_blank" href="https://www.dailystory.com/trial">create a 30-day trial to start</a>.